I built this platform to share a little bit more about my career and educational experience than I can on LinkedIn.

-Currently, I’m the HR Director for sister companies, Merrill Gardens and Pillar Properties, in Seattle, WA.
-I’m having the time of my life where my team and I have the honor of delivering strategic Human Resources leadership to our rapidly growing workforce of over 2000 Team Members located throughout our portfolio of properties in Washington, California, Nevada, Arizona, Alabama, Florida, Georgia, and South Carolina.
+Both Merrill and Pillar are highly respected, innovative, and privately owned senior living and multi-family housing providers, respectively.
+I joined the company in early 2018 and I’m having the time of my life where my team and I have the honor of delivering strategic Human Resources leadership to our rapidly growing workforce.

-I did a brief stint with a start-up software company, SurveyGizmo, in Boulder, CO as their Director of People and Culture.
-I was hired to develop, implement, and manage a state-of-the-art HR function to coincide and support their planned transition from the start-up phase to the growth stage.
-They weren’t fully ready or prepared for the high level strategic HR I was hired to deliver so we amicably parted ways after seven months.
+SurveyGizmo is an enterprise–level data collection platform.
+I was hired to develop, implement, and manage a state-of-the-art HR function to support their aggressive business life-cycle transition from the startup to growth stage.
+I was thrilled to be part of a startup tech company but regrettably, they weren’t fully prepared for the strategic HR level I was hired to deliver so I made the difficult decision to move on after only seven months.

-In 2013 I started a side gig and launched Hard Hat HR which evolved into an independent HR Consulting firm, H2HR Consulting Group.
-Here I provided high quality and cost effective HR support for a number of start-up, small, and early stage organizations in the Denver metro area.
-H2HR Consulting Group is currently dormant but I continue to blog and podcast intermittently on HR topics at hardhathr.com.
+In 2013 I launched a blog and podcast called Hard Hat HR which eventually evolved into my independent HR Consulting firm, H2HR Consulting Group.
+I provided high quality HR support for a number of start-up, small, and early stage organizations in the Denver metro area.
+H2HR Consulting Group is currently dormant but I continue to intermittently blog and podcast on HR topics at hardhathr.com.